radiantlogic-v8/documentation-eoc/documentation/getting-started/overview.md

 ### Quick links

 By default, the Quick Links section contains guides and resources to help you with your work in RadiantOne and Environment Operations Center.
-An admin can add or remove links to display relevant content in this section.
-For further details on role-based permissions, see the [role-based permissions](../role-based-permission/role-based-permissions.md) guide.
+An admin can add or remove links to display relevant content in this section by using the **Add links** and **Manage links** options.

 ![image description](Media/documentation-link.png)